gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 #### `NavigationSection`

-- `$key`: An optional key identifying the section.
-Usually used as the React element [key](https://legacy.reactjs.org/docs/lists-and-keys.html#keys) property.
+- `$id`: An optional key identifying the section.
+Usually used to nest navigation items under a specific section and as the React element [key](https://legacy.reactjs.org/docs/lists-and-keys.html#keys) property.
 - `$label`: The section text.
 - `$canRender`: An optional function accepting an object and returning a `boolean` indicating whether or not the section should be rendered.
 - `$priority`: An order priority affecting the position of the item in the menu (higher first)